vpraise00/leisaac/README.md

 - `--task`: Specify the task environment name to run, e.g., `LeIsaac-SO101-PickOrange-v0`.

 - `--teleop_device`: Specify the teleoperation device type, e.g., `so101leader`, `keyboard`.

+-  `--port`: Specify the port of teleoperation device, e.g., `/dev/ttyACM0`. only used when teleop_device is `so101leader`.

 - `--num_envs`: Set the number of parallel simulation environments, usually `1` for teleoperation.